The Long Chase

 2934, March

 System check.
-All systems appear nominal.
-Everything seems ok, except that I am hurtling into a white dwarf star.
+All systems appear nominal, except that I am hurtling into a white dwarf star.
 At the very last possible moment, I retain control of my ion drive which I use to pull up, and coast away.

 I am a hundred trillion kilometers from home, traveling at almost the speed of light and without enough fuel to stop.
 Behind me is another craft in pursuit.
 It’s not clear why I had been fleeing it.
 I have no radio and no transponder; They were apparently abandoned, purposefully, a long time ago.
 I can’t say why I would do such a thing.
 I must have thought it was a good idea at the time.
-But an ion drive will produce a clear enough EM signal, so I compose a message and modulate it onto my ion thruster.
+But an improperly tuned ion drive will produce a clear enough EM signal, so I compose a message and modulate into my contrail.

 "HELLO."